serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.Localization/LocalTextRegistry/TryGet.md

 # LocalTextRegistry.TryGet method
 **namespace:** *[Serenity.Localization](../../README.md#serenity.localization-namespace)*   **assembly**: *[Serenity.Net.Core](../../README.md)*

-Converts the local text key to its representation in requested language.
-Looks up text in requested language, its Fallbacks and invariant language in order.
-If not found in any, null is returned.
-See SetLanguageFallback for information about language fallbacks.
+Converts the local text key to its representation in the requested language.
+Looks up the text in the requested language, its fallbacks, and the invariant language in order.
+If not found in any, `null` is returned.
+See [`SetLanguageFallback`](SetLanguageFallback.md) for information about language fallbacks.

 ```csharp
 public string TryGet(string languageID, string textKey, bool pending)